gidapataki/aison/README.md

 #### Note on the project's origin

-Aison began as an experiment to see how quickly a library can be developed when AI-assisted tooling is used to speed up exploration and rewriting.
-It was eye-opening how fast different approaches could be tried and tested.
+Aison was inspired by Circe, and also started as an experiment to see how fast it can evolve when AI-assisted tooling is used to speed up exploration and refactoring.
+It was eye-opening to see how much difference it makes if we can quickly jump between different design ideas without losing touch with the internal details.

-After a rapid prototyping phase, the library went through a full manual refactor, followed by several rounds of review and polishing.
-The final result reflects deliberate engineering decisions.